RanaSamy55/Disaster-Response-Piplines/README.md

 # Disaster Response Pipeline Project
+In the Project you'll find a data set containing real messages that were sent during disaster events.
+The project is classified to 3 stages:
+Cleaning the data to gather valuable information and to prepare the data for the MPL A machine learning pipeline is created to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+A web app is included where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.